When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 One Week Before Returning to Work:

-• Give your plan a trial run.
-You can even invite your caregiver over to do a test while you’re out of the house.
-That will help you identify any possible flaws in the plan.
+• Do a trial run: Practice your new morning routine.
+You might even invite your caregiver over for a test run while you step out of the house.

 First Week Back at Work: